jbaragry/ardoq-archimate/README.md

-# ardoq-archimate - a Python tool importing and exporting archimate exchange files to/from Ardoq
+# ardoq-archimate - a Python tool for importing archimate exchange files to Ardoq

 ## Description